random-goose/precog-task/README.md

 # Precog Recruitment Task - Ruthwik Alamuru
 I have completed all the tasks assigned, in this repository are all the necessary files, along with a google colab notebook.

+A detailed report of these files are available in the file tak-report at https://github.com/random-goose/precog-task/blob/main/task-report.md

+A smaller TL;DR is also available at TLDR.md at https://github.com/random-goose/precog-task/blob/main/TLDR.md (WARNING: this TL;DR is AI Generated)

 ## Task 1
 I did not use the dataset to compare the stereotypes to the NLP output, but I measured, analysed and quantified the bias present in NLP in an Indian Context.